Drakkar-Software/OctoBot-Blog/2023-03-trading-using-chat-gpt.md

 ---

 # Ask ChatGPT about the future of the market
-Wouldn'it it be great to know what [ChatGPT](https://chat.openai.com/) thinks about a particular market direction ?
+Wouldn't it be great to know what [ChatGPT](https://chat.openai.com/) thinks about a particular market direction ?

 ![chatgpt-logo](https://raw.githubusercontent.com/Drakkar-Software/OctoBot-Blog/master/resources/images/trading-using-chat-gpt/ChatGPT-Logo.png)